Is There a Dimmer Outlook Ahead for Sports Entertainment Acquisition Corp. (SEAH)?

 SEAH’s Market Performance

-After a stumble in the market that brought SEAH to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -4.99% of loss for the given period.
+After a stumble in the market that brought SEAH to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 5.99% of gains for the given period.

 Stock Fundamentals for SEAH